Open for 2020 Season!

 Mike Pecoraro – Experienced as a mechanic and a licensed electrician, Mike handles the irrigation, fencing, construction and repair projects on the farm in addition to field work and managing our seasonal help.
 He oversees the packing of our CSA boxes each week as well as summer camp and wholesale orders.
 He participated in MOFGA’s journey person program for two seasons, learning and sharing experiences with other farmers both novice and sage.

-Seasonal help from Jamaica: Lloyd, Pete and Winston
+Seasonal help from Jamaica: Winston, Palmer and Davion

 96 N. Raymond Road